Elements of Strong Speaker Evaluation Forms for Educational Sessions

 The National Speakers Association (NSA), Tempe, AZ, has developed a speaker evaluation form template that it uses at meetings to evaluate its own educational sessions.

-“We ask the all of our speakers provide us with learning outcomes for their sessions, which we print in the program with our session descriptions, explains Marsha Mardock, NSA spokesperson.
+“We ask all of our speakers provide us with learning outcomes for their sessions, which we print in the program with our session descriptions," explains Marsha Mardock, NSA spokesperson.
 “Then we ask our attendees to measure the success of the session against the learning outcomes.”

 Specific questions include: